A Shape-Newton Method for Free-boundary Problems Subject to The Bernoulli Boundary Condition: Introduction

-In the current work, we extend the shape-Newton method to a more generic free-boundary problem by considering the Bernoulli boundary condition on the free surface.
-We also recall the method for the Bernoulli free-boundary problem, which has a Dirichlet boundary condition on the free boundary.
-In addition, we consider Robin boundary conditions on the fixed boundary.
-Similar to K{\"a}rkk{\"a}inen and Tiihonen, the problem will be set up in terms of two weak forms: one derived from the boundary value problem with the Neumann boundary condition over the current domain, and the other from the remaining free boundary condition (Dirichlet condition or Bernoulli condition).
-The linearisation for the Dirichlet free-boundary problem is known.
-However, the linearisation for the Bernoulli equation has not been derived before: we obtain a surprisingly simple expression for the shape derivative, which involves the normal derivative of the velocity squared ($|\nabla^2\phi|$); see section \ref{linearisation_bernoulli}.
-We will show a numerical experiment involving open channel flow over a submerged triangle \cite{dias1989open}.
-The shape-Newton method converges superlinearly, and the results agree well with the exact solutions or the results in the reference paper.
+In the current work, we derive the shape-Newton method for a free-boundary problem involving the nonlinear Bernoulli boundary condition on the free boundary.
+We use our approach to also re-derive the shape-Newton method for the simpler Bernoulli free-boundary problem (containing a Dirichlet boundary condition), which was obtained in~\cite{van2013shape} using a slightly different derivation.\footnote{We note that there is a typo for the strong form of the linearised problem in~\cite{van2013shape}.
+This mistake is rectified in this paper; see equations~\eqref{SF_laplace_D}--\eqref{CS_D}.} Similar to K{\"a}rkk{\"a}inen and Tiihonen, we set up two weak statements: One derived from the boundary value problem with the Neumann boundary condition, and the other from the remaining free boundary condition (Dirichlet condition or nonlinear Bernoulli condition).

+A key result in our work is the shape derivative of the Bernoulli equation.
+It turns out that it has various equivalent expressions that are surprisingly elegant: The primary result involves the normal derivative of the velocity squared ($|\nabla^2\phi|$), and we show in detail how this can be equivalently computed using only the tangential components of the velocity, suitably weighted by curvatures; see Section \ref{linearisation_bernoulli}.

+We present our shape-Newton scheme in both strong and weak form, and without reference to any particular underlying discretisation.
+We study the solvability of the linearised system in the continuous setting, that is, we establish coercivity of a suitable bilinear form under certain conditions of the data.
+We are also able to establish discrete solvability for a particular finite element approximation using deforming meshes, under certain conditions.
+We show numerical experiments involving open channel flow over a submerged triangle.
+We observe that the shape-Newton method converges superlinearly, and the results agree well with exact solutions and results from~\cite{dias1989open}.